uncleSlayer/hey-term/README.md

 4. **Configure macOS Automator:**
    - Open Automator and create a new "Quick Action."
    - Set it to "Receive no input" and select "Run Shell Script."
-   - Add the command to trigger the Hey-Term script.
+   - Add the command to trigger the Whispy script.
    - Save and assign a hotkey in macOS settings.

 ## Usage